rmanzman/frontend-project-12/README.md

 ## Chat

 ### Description:
-This is a SPA with registration and authentication that provides any kind of communication and offers a real-time transmission of text messages from sender to receiver.
-There are permanent (default) channels in the chat, as well as user-created channels.
-Channels can also be renamed or deleted.
-Each user action is accompanied by a display of notification, so the interface is as friendly as possible.
-Chat supports two languages (ru, en) with switching between them at any time.
-Chat has bad\swear words filtering.
+This is a SPA that provides any kind of communication and offers a real-time transmission of text messages from sender to receiver.
+The application has multiple channels by default (deleting and renaming is not available).
+It is also possible to create new channels (deleting and renaming is available).
+The app is localized into Russian and English, supports profanity filter.

 ### Usage
 - Just follow <a href="https://hexlet-chat-project-e0b4.onrender.com/" target="_blank">this link</a>
--
--
+- Enjoy your conversation

 ### For local usage and development
 1. Clone the project